rupak10987/UFO-Game-Project/README.md

 # UFO-Game-Project
- This Project is simillar to the old classic game "ASTEROIDS"
+ This Game is made with SDL & c++ & it is inspired by the old classic arcade game "ASTEROIDS"

 <b>OVERVIEW</b>